haiwera-silk-cd/magento-devdocs/guides/v2.1/marketplace/eqp/files.md

 Each file upload receives a unique ID.
 You must associate these IDs with your submission later using the [packages API]({{ page.baseurl }}/marketpalce/eqp/packages.html).

 You can associate a file with multiple products.
-This allows for asset sharing across different packages.
-For example, you can share an image file for a gallery with different packages by associating it with the same file upload ID.
+This allows for asset sharing across different packages. 例如， you can share an image file for a gallery with different packages by associating it with the same file upload ID.

 All files that you upload are inspected for malware.
 We only accept packages if all of its associated files have passed the malware inspection.